SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    This function creates constants of uninterpreted or scalar types.
 Within each such type, the constants are identified by a non-negative index *i*.
-Two constants with distinct indices are distinct terms.
+Two constants with distinct indices are semantically distinct terms.

    A scalar type *tau* has finite cardinality so the number of constants of type *tau* is limited.
-There is no restriction on the number of constants of type *tau* if *tau* is an uninterpreted type.
+There is no such restriction if *tau* is an uninterpreted type.

 .. c:function:: term_t yices_ite(term_t c, term_t t1, term_t t2)